pbinkley/microcopying_1940/index.markdown

 of the 1640 books that are actually available in this country.
 It is quite true he wasn't talking about 1640 books, but his argument is applicable.
-At the present time I don't think anybody knows what is available in this country in 1640 books. <span style="page" id="page51">[p.51]</span> My guess would be that in one form or another nearly all of them are available, and yet very often we write to England and sometimes elsewhere to get a copy, and maybe there is copy next door.</p>
+At the present time I don't think anybody knows what is available in this country in 1640 books. <span class="page" id="page51">[p.51]</span> My guess would be that in one form or another nearly all of them are available, and yet very often we write to England and sometimes elsewhere to get a copy, and maybe there is copy next door.</p>